apachecn/pytorch-doc-zh/docs/1.0/cuda.md

 Note

-This is likely less than the amount shown in &lt;cite&gt;nvidia-smi&lt;/cite&gt; since some unused memory can be held by the caching allocator and some context needs to be created on GPU.
+This is likely less than the amount shown in `nvidia-smi` since some unused memory can be held by the caching allocator and some context needs to be created on GPU.
 See [Memory management](notes/cuda.html#cuda-memory-management) for more details about GPU memory management.

 ```py
 torch.cuda.memory_cached(device=None)